Edelmackey/Data-science-portfolio-by-Rapha-l-Lacoste-Cordeau/README.md

 3. [Analyse financiere industrielle 3](Projects/Analyse_financiere_industrielle_3.pdf) uses multiple methods and tools to evaluate Molson's financial situation.
 This report is a sectoral analysis of the company, most of the plots and data used in it we're acquired via a Bloomberg terminal.

 #### Statistical Learning methods
-4. [Statistical Learning Methods 1](Projects/Statistical_Learning_Methods_1.pdf) uses advanced statistical concepts with linear regression in order to optimize and analyze the results it provides.
+4. [Statistical Learning Methods 1](Projects/Statistical_Learning_Methods_1.pdf) Is a RMarkdown notebook that uses advanced statistical concepts with linear regression in order to optimize and analyze the results it provides.
-5. [Statistical Learning Methods 2](Projects/Statistical_Learning_Methods_2.pdf) uses multiple linear regression, Ridge and Lasso regression, principal component analysis and partial least square.
+5. [Statistical Learning Methods 2](Projects/Statistical_Learning_Methods_2.pdf) Is a RMarkdown notebook that uses multiple linear regression, Ridge and Lasso regression, principal component analysis and partial least square.
 All theses statistical methods are put together and compared with their prediction's MSE.

 ## Personal projects